icushman/pjBCM/docs.md

 Gibbs sampling application.
 This class contains methods for processing a simple string that specifies a model into a format PyJAGS will accept.

-For usage, print attributes `specification_template` and `model_template`.
+For usage, print attribute `specification_template`.

 Attributes:
  specification_template: a demonstration of how to specify model properties
- model_template: a demonstration of how to define a JAGS model.
  model: a string representing the JAGS model to be passed to PyJAGS

 ## load_model